l3iodeez/Pagevault/README.md

 In Phase 1, I will begin by implementing user registration and authentication (using BCrypt).
 Next I will build out the JSON API for the Notes model.
-Last I will create a simple landing page with a container for the app's root React component.
+Last I will create a simple landing page with a container for the app's root React component and do some basic styling.

 [Details][phase-one]